AvaAvarai/DCVis/README.md

 This visualization tool features multiple visualisation plots, including Parallel Coordinates, Paired Coordinates, DSC1, and DSC2.
 Additional multidimensional plots can be added with ease as the plot context class uses general vertices.

-## Dataset Information
+## Datasets

+Requirements of datasets:

-- Dataset must be in .txt or .csv format
+- .txt or .csv format
-- Dataset must include headers
+- include headers
-- Dataset should only include class and attribute columns
+- one label column and any number of feature columns
-- Dataset class header must be labeled as "class" without quotations
+- label header must be 'class'
-- Dataset features besides "class" must be in numeric representation
+- Features must be numerical

+Datasets included:

+- Fisher Iris of flower measurements -- 150 samples, 4 features, 3 classes
+- Breast Cancer Wisconsin diagnostics -- 569 samples, 30 features, 2 classes
+- Diabetes diagnostics -- 768 samples, 8 features, 2 classes
+- Heart Disease diagnostics -- 1,025 samples, 13 features, 2 classes
+- Ionosphere atmosphere readings -- 351 samples, 34 features, 2 classes (some empty cells)
+- MNIST Capital Letters handwriting -- 20,000 samples, 16 features, 26 classes
+- Sinusoidal wave samplings -- 200 samples, 2 features, 2 classes
+- Wheat Seed variety measurements -- 210 samples, 7 features, 3 classes
+- Wine chemical analysis measurements -- 4,898 samples, 11 features, 7 classes

-### Example dataset
+Example dataset

 length,width,height,class
 2.7,3.5,3.2,dog
 1.2,5.5,2.1,cat
 2.5,4.1,1.6,dog

-### Language Used

-Python 3.9
-PyOpenGL 3.1.5
-PyQt6
-numpy 1.21.4
-pandas 1.3.4
-scikit-learn 1.0.1

-QTDesigner not Required but the .UI file for PyQt6 was designed with.

-### Functions
+## Language and Libraries

+Written in Python using 3.11 with the libraries: pyopengl wheel pyopengl-accelerate pyqt6 numpy pandas scikit-learn

+QTDesigner used for .UI file design used by PyQt6.

+See `requirements.txt` for the development environment libraries listing.

+## Features

 - scroll-wheel click and drag on plot to pan the plot.
 - Scroll the mouse wheel to zoom in/out of the plot.